Fast Variational Block-Sparse Bayesian Learning

 \subsection{Simulation Study}

-In order to verify the theoretical analysis of Section \ref{sec:analysis:sparsity} and to investigate the heuristic approach of Section \ref{sec:analysis:threshold}, we conduct the following experiment.
-A noiseless system with a single block where $K=1$, $d_1=M=N$, and $\bm{\Phi}=\bm{I}_N$ is considered, i.e., $\bm{y}=\bm{x}=\bm{x}_1$.
+In order to verify the theoretical analysis of Section \ref{sec:analysis:sparsity} and to investigate the validity of the approach of Section \ref{sec:analysis:threshold}, we conduct an experiment that illustrates the pruning behavior as a function of the selected hyperprior parameters ($a$, $b$, $c$).
+A noiseless system is considered with an identity measurement matrix, i.e., $M=N$ and $\bm{\Phi}=\bm{I}_N$, consisting of a single block, i.e., $K=1$ and $d=N$, which results in the trivial model $\bm{y}=\bm{x}$.
+Since $\bm{\Phi}=\bm{I}_{N}$, a perfect estimator for the noiseless case would be $\hat{\bm{x}}=\bm{y}$.
+However, to obtain a sparse estimate in more practical scenarios, ``weak'' components should be pruned, i.e., estimates $\hat{\bm{x}}$ with norm $\|\hat{\bm{x}}\|$ small compared to the assumed/estimated noise variance $1/\hat{\lambda}$ should be set to zero by the estimator.